10 Easy Vegetables To Grow Indoors All Year Round

 What You Need To Know About Growing Vegetables Indoors

-Growing vegetables indoors is very different to growing them outside in the garden.
-Here’s what you need to consider.
+Growing fresh produce indoors is very different to growing vegetables outside in the garden.
+Here’s what you need to consider to ensure that you give your vegetables the right conditions to thrive.

 Choose the right pot.
 The pots that you use have to be large enough and deep enough for roots to develop well.
 They must also have drainage holes.
 Of course, you’ll need to place saucers under the pots to catch the water run-off.
 Alternatively, you might like to consider self-watering pots.